Criminal Background Checks

 Food and beverages are not permitted in hallways and classrooms.
 Students are allowed to have water in a classroom with permission of the teacher.
 At the discretion of the teacher, food may be permitted in class on special occasions.
 No food or beverage of any kind is permitted in computer labs, the media center and other designated areas.

 School-issued computer equipment needs to be kept in good working order and condition.
 While normal wear and tear is expected, excessive damage will be charged to the family.
 Each student is issued a school-approved case (a hard plastic cover) that is designed to help protect a computer.
 Devices must always be in their cases.
 While the case provides protection, the computer should not be tossed or dropped and students are discouraged from carrying textbooks in a bag or backpack with the computer.
 Damage can be sustained from the weight of textbooks or other objects.
-Students do not need to carry all of their books with them during the school day.
-Two longer passing times during the day, after homeroom and period five, allow students to visit their locker and gather the necessary books and materials needed for class.
+Students should not carry all of their books with them during the school day.
+Students should visit their lockers and gather the necessary books and materials needed for class.
 Stickers, decorations and similar items are NOT allowed on AHA equipment.
 If a student’s case (the hard plastic cover) is damaged, he/she should bring it to the Helpdesk and obtain a replacement.
 The replacement cost is $15, which will be paid in the school store.
 Computers should be carried in a backpacks or bags that is designed to carry and protect a computer, with adequate padding.
 Purses and small cases to hold personal items may be carried during the school day but cannot exceed 8”x11”x3”.
 S